wrench-project/wrench/examples/README.md

      the other on 4 cores.

-  - ```bare-metal-complex-job```: A simulation of the execution of a one-task workflow on a compute service as a job that includes not long the task computation but also data movements.
+  - ```bare-metal-complex-job```: A simulation of the execution of a one-task workflow on a compute service as a job that includes not only the task computation but also data movements.